 “There are ways we get around using gendered language,” Libby says.
 “If you ever hear me using gendered language, remind me to use y’all or friends or folks.”

 Taking out gendered language is part of their restaurant’s mission of creating a familiar and welcoming environment.
 “If you’re not queer friendly, then it’s not welcoming,” she explains.
-“But it doesn’t have to be specific to queer issues, because we truly believe hospitality means carrying for everyone and treating everyone equally, so it’s pretty easy for us to maintain.”
+“But it doesn’t have to be specific to queer issues, because we truly believe hospitality means caring for everyone and treating everyone equally, so it’s pretty easy for us to maintain.”

 Having this open dialogue has not only been great for their mission and culture, but the profitability of their business.
 “We keep our staff,” Libby shares, citing this to the inclusive culture they have built at MeMe’s.
 “We don’t have high turnover because people feel comfortable.”